vmware-tanzu/tanzu-plugin-runtime/README.md

 The Tanzu CLI is based on a plugin architecture.
 This architecture enables teams to build, own, and release their own piece of functionality as well as enable external partners to integrate with the system.

-The Tanzu Plugin Runtime provides functionality and helper methods to develop Tanzu CLI plugins.
+The Tanzu Plugin Runtime is a library that provides functionality and helper methods to develop Tanzu CLI plugins.

-Developers can use the `Builder` admin plugin to bootstrap a new plugin which can then use tooling and functionality available within the plugin runtime to implement its own features.
+Developers begin plugin development by using the `builder` plugin to bootstrap a new plugin project.
+The code generated in the project relies on the runtime to provide some functionality common to all plugins.
+For more information about the development process, see the (VVV update link) [Tanzu CLI Plugin Development guide](https://github.com/vuil/tanzu-cli/blob/docs-draft/docs/dev/main.md)

-## Config API
+## The library

-Tanzu Plugin Runtime provides various config API methods to perform CRUD operations on Contexts, Servers, DiscoverySources, Features, Envs etc.
+This Tanzu Plugin Runtime broadly consists of:

+1. CLI UX Component library
+1. Configuration library
+1. Plugin integration
+1. Command helpers
+1. Test helpers

+### CLI UX Component Library

+This package implements reusable CLI user interface components, including:

+- output writers (table, listtable, json, yaml, spinner)
+- prompt
+- selector
+- question

+### Configuration Library

+This package implements helper functions to read, write and update various Tanzu CLI configuration objects like Contexts, DiscoverySources, CLI Features and environment settings.

-For more details about the design and APIs go to [Config API](docs/config.md)
+For more details about the design and APIs go to [Configuration API](docs/config.md)

+### Plugin integration

+This package implements helper functions for new plugin creation.
+This is one of the main packages that each and every plugin will need to import to integrate with the Tanzu CLI.

+### Command Helpers

+This package implements command specific helper functions like command deprecation, etc.

+### Test Helpers

+This package implements helper functions to develop test plugins.

+VVV provide links to more details for these packages.

+## Testing

+Besides unit and integration tests, the runtime APIs are also being tested in the presence of other versions runtime client code.
+These tests are important in ensuring interoperability among runtime clients (and hence different generations of CLI plugins)

-## Cross Version API Compatibility Testing
+### Cross Version API Compatibility Testing

-### Overview

 Cross Version API Compatibility testing ensures that [Config APIs](docs/config.md) of different Tanzu Plugin Runtime versions work as